Minister declines to rule out tax rises amid welfare climbdown warning

 The changes were announced by minister Sir Stephen Timms to MPs in the Commons, and came after a first round of concessions offered last week did not seem enough to quell the rebellion.

-York Central MP Rachael Maskell had tabled an amendment designed to halt the legislation, which was backed by a total of 44 Labour MPs.
+York Central MP Rachael Maskell had tabled an amendment designed to halt the legislation, which was backed by 44 Labour MPs.

 She told BBC Radio 4’s Today programme that Tuesday saw “the Bill disintegrating before our eyes”.

-Ms Maskell added: “And I think throughout the day, what we saw was a change in power between the Prime Minister and his Government and disabled people across our country, they having their voice at the heart of Parliament, and that’s why I put the reasoned amendment down.”
+Ms Maskell said: “Throughout the day, what we saw was a change in power between the Prime Minister and his Government and disabled people across our country, they having their voice at the heart of Parliament, and that’s why I put the reasoned amendment down.”

-She said that she is “glad” that the debate was “had in public” and “now disabled people should feel empowered to have their voice at long last in an ableist parliament”.
+She said she is “glad” the debate was “had in public” and “now disabled people should feel empowered to have their voice at long last in an ableist Parliament”.

+On Wednesday, Angela Rayner sought to reassure people who had been “scared” about the proposed benefits changes.

+Speaking to ITV’s Lorraine, the Deputy Prime Minister said: “Anyone listening to your show today, they know that there will be no changes to their welfare.